BrianBosho/cram_plan/README.md

 1. Park the robot's arms
 2. Adjust the robot's torso
+3. Get the robot's pose
-3. Spawn objects in the environment
+4. Spawn objects in the environment
-4. Move the robot within its environment
+5. Move the robot within its environment
-5. Find if an object of some type is in the environment
+6. Find if an object of some type is in the environment
-6. Find if an object with some name is in the environment
+7. Find if an object with some name is in the environment
-7. Find if an object of some type is in some location of the environment
+8. Find if an object of some type is in some location of the environment
-8. Find if an object with some name is in some location of the environment
+9. Find if an object with some name is in some location of the environment
-9. Look at an object
+10. Look at an object
-10. Pick an object and place it elsewhere
+11. Pick an object and place it elsewhere
-11. Capture an image using the robot's camera
+12. Capture an image using the robot's camera
-12. Get a list of objects in the robot's field of view
+13. Get a list of objects in the robot's field of view
-13. Exit the simulation
+14. Exit the simulation

 ## Components